EveryOneIsGross/matmolQUERY/README.md

 The difference in the number of responses for the outer and inner nodes is specified in the code to control the diversity and quantity of the generated responses.
 This difference can be adjusted based on the specific requirements and preferences of the summarization task.

 The purpose of generating multiple responses for each node is to have a variety of potential summaries and options to choose from.
 This allows for a more comprehensive and diverse final summary that incorporates different perspectives and information provided by the AI chat model.

+# Expensive

+The number of API calls depends on the number of responses generated for each cell in the matrix:

+Outer nodes (cells on the edges of the matrix) generate 3 responses each.
+Inner nodes (cells not on the edges) generate 5 responses each.
+In a 3x3 matrix, all nodes are considered outer nodes because all of them are on the edge of the matrix.
+Therefore, each of the 9 cells would generate 3 responses.

+So, for a 3x3 matrix, your script would make 3 (responses per cell) * 9 (cells) = 27 API calls.

 # Weighting